Aluminium heads for biggest quarterly gain since 1988

 Russia produces about 6% of the world’s aluminium and 10% of its nickel, along with other metals, energy and grains.

-Sanctions against Russia have cut or complicated supply routes and driven up the price of energy used to power smelters.
+Sanctions against Russia have cut or complicated shipping routes and driven up the price of energy used to power smelters - with Russian demands for gas payments in roubles raising new supply fears in Europe this week.

-High costs had already forced some aluminium and zinc smelters in Europe to reduce output.
+High power costs had already forced some aluminium and zinc smelters in Europe to reduce output.

 Both metals reached record highs in March, though nickel’s was later cancelled by the LME as it sought to stabilise the market after a savage price spike on March 8.

-Metals prices are likely to rise further as inflation pushes investors towards commodities while tight supply of industrial metals and the risk of further sanctions constraining Russian supply also boosting prices, said ING analyst Wenyu Yao.
+Metals prices are likely to rise further as inflation pushes investors towards commodities, with tight supply of industrial metals and the risk of further sanctions constraining Russian supply also boosting prices, said ING analyst Wenyu Yao.

 “Upside risk will dominate in the next few months,” she said.